Remove-VBOEntityData

 Short Description

-Removes an organization entity data from a backup repository including object storage repository that was specified as a target for backup copy jobs.
+Removes an organization entity data from a backup repository including an object storage repository that was specified as a target for backup copy jobs.

 Syntax